tiagovbarreto/ticketing/README.md

 ## Deploy setup to Digital Ocean

+### Install doctl
-Install doctl via snap on ubuntu
+doctl can be installed via snap on ubuntu.
+See also official docs: https://github.com/digitalocean/doctl